Jbleezy/BO2-Reimagined/README.md

 * Projectile weapons: capped projectile weapon damage scalar at 3000
 * Placeable mines: changed damage scalar to 150 multiplied by round number (normally random number between 100 and 200 multiplied by round number)
 * Placeable mines: capped damage scalar at 9000

-### Tac-45
-* Replaces M1911 on Tranzit, Nuketown, Die Rise, and Buried

 ### AN-94
 * Increased weapon cost from 1200 to 1500